 The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 Some people find it hard to control their worries and experience anxiety on a daily basis.
-This anxiety could be related to a number of conditions, but people who feel anxious about a wide range of situations and issues, rather than one specific event, could be suffering from generalised anxiety disorder (GAD).
+Anxiety can be about a wide range of situations and issues, or about just one specific event.

-This fact sheet provides information about generalised anxiety disorder, commonly known as GAD, in adults.
+This fact sheet provides information about anxiety and where you can find support.

 - feeling nervous regularly over an extended period

 - disturbed sleep, for example, waking up worrying

 - a pounding heartbeat or palpitations (an irregular heartbeat)

 - feeling sick